2015 Academic Program

-The following courses will be offered in the 2014 spring semester
+The following courses will be offered in the 2015 spring semester:

 All rights-protective democratic systems of government have to deal with the problem of balancing the civil rights and liberties of individuals against the power of legislative majorities to govern.
 This course examines how different legal systems grapple with this dilemma.
 It does so by considering how different constitutional texts, governmental structures and social and legal traditions shape juridical responses to common questions about rights.
 The course will begin with a basic introduction to the legal systems of various countries.
 We will then read English-language translations of cases from different legal systems that address similar issues.
 The readings will include hate speech cases from Germany, Israel and the United States; religious freedom cases from Turkey, France and the United Kingdom; abortion cases from Germany, France and the United States; and political speech cases from Israel and Turkey.